john-james-ai/BreastCancerDetection/_sources/content/09_image_prep.md

 ## Image Preprocessing Overview

-In this regard, a five-stage image preprocessing approach ({numref}`image_prep`) has been devised to reduce noise in the images, eliminate artifacts, optimize image contrast and brightness, and produce a collection of images for maximally effective computer vision model training and classification.
+In this regard, a five-stage image preprocessing approach ({numref}`image_prep`) has been devised to reduce noise in the images, eliminate artifacts, and produce a collection of images for maximally effective computer vision model training and classification.

 ```{figure} ../figures/ImagePrep.png
 ---